Leucos Tiki Table Lamp

 Manufacturer: Leucos, Salzano, Italy.

-Other Versions: At least also made in 55 cm / 21.65” height.
+Other Versions: The Leucos Tiki table lamp exists at least also in 55 cm / 21.65” height.
 It is named Tiki 55, this one is Tiki 33.
 First produced in white, later editions are also made in white with a black stripe and white with a red stripe.
 Possibly also some other colours.
 The Tiki lamp was designed in 1983 and made for several years.
 Later versions have a black molded plastic base with green felt.

 Kazuhide Takahama was born in 1930 and graduated from the Tokyo Institute of Technology in 1953.
 He designed the Japanese Pavilion for the Milan Triennale.